superduper-io/superduper/docs/index.rst

 What is SuperDuperDB?
 +++++++++++++++++++++

-The SuperDuperDB project aims to provide a unified environment for open-source AI model development and production together with PyTorch and MongoDB.
+The goal of the SuperDuperDB project is to provide a unified environment for open-source AI model development and production together with PyTorch and MongoDB.

 That means: